kristjan-u4/daca-portfolio/portfolio/week-03/README.md

 By joining products with the `inventory` table, I identified goods whose stock levels have fallen below the critical threshold (`reorder_point`).

 *   **Products for which inventory information is missing:** 12 products, all of which were also found to have duplicate names.
-*   **Inventory needing replenishment:** 231 inventory records out of 1,400, or 16.5%, are in "TELLI JUURDE" status.
+*   **Inventory needing replenishment:** 231 inventory records out of 1,400, or 16.5%, are in "REORDER" status.
 *   **Most critical inventory:** **Õhuline polüester cargo püksid** in the **meeste_riided** category, with central warehouse stock being negative (-46 units).
 Negative stock may indicate pre-sales, but it could also be a data error.
 *   **Largest inventory surplus:** **Kerge satiinne jakk** in the **naiste_riided** category, with 9,985 units in the Tartu warehouse, which is more than 250 times the critical limit.